-The project road map shows the high level plan or vision for the program/projects/phases.
+The project road map shows the high-level plan or vision for the program/projects/phases.
 It is intended to offer a picture of the lifespan of all the effort that is expected to be required to achieve the business objectives.

 Project or Phase Title Scope Statement Estimated Duration (months) Estimated Budget Iteration 1 ACA/Release 1 This includes business functionality to support the Affordable Care Act.
-34.9 months \$45,436,315 Iteration 2 Planning and analysis for Release 2 Requirements Validation for remaining lines of business (that will go into "Release 2"), and finalization of schedules for next iterations.
-8 months \$25,000,000 Iterations 3,4,5 Release 2 The remaining business functionality for Medicaid (age, blind, disabled), Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP), child care assistance, Basic Care Assistance Program, and Low Income Home Energy Assistance Program (LIHEAP) including the construction, system integration testing, user acceptance testing, training, transition and implementation for each.
-These iterations will be broken out more specifically in future startup/closeout reports.
-12 to 16 months \$40,000,000
+34.9 months \$45,436,315 Re-baselined to \$50,943,770 Iteration 2 Release 2 The remaining business functionality for Medicaid age, blind, disabled (ABD), Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP), child care assistance, and Low Income Home Energy Assistance Program (LIHEAP) including the requirements validation, construction, system integration testing, user acceptance testing, training, transition and implementation for each.
+26 months \$77,167,534 Re-baselined to \$108,469,338 (this includes a portion of Release 3's budget) Iteration 3 Release 3 The business functionality for Medicaid Aged, Blind, and Disabled and the associated change requests necessary for proper program 12 months \$9,401,329 Iteration 4 LIHEAP The remaining functionality for Low Income Home Energy Assistance Program (LIHEAP) 15 months \$5,076,429